singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #440.
 12.10   How will we free the memory?
 - #441.
 15.2    It's okay if your solution isn't totally perfect.
 That might not be possible.
 Discuss the tradeoffs of your approach.
 - #442.
 14.7    Think carefully about how you handle ties when selecting the top 10%.
 - #443.
-13.8    A naive approach is to pick a random subset sizezand then iterate through the elements, putting it in the set with probability z/list_size.
+13.8    A naive approach is to pick a random subset size z and then iterate through the elements, putting it in the set with probability z/list_size.
 Why would this not work?
 - #444.
 14.5    Denormalization means adding redundant data to a table.
 It's typically used in very large systems.
 Why might this be useful?
 - #445.
 12.5    A shallow  copy copies just the initial data structure.
 A deep copy does this, and also copies any underlying data.
 Given this, why might you use one versus the other?
 - #446.
 15.5    Would semaphores be useful here?